brightcove/brightcove-player-sdk-ios-oux/README.md

     }];

 The `completionHandler` will execute at the completion of a successful seek.
 It will not execute if a seek was already initiated by a previous call to `-[BCOVSessionProviderExtension oux_seekToTime:completionHandler:]` or if an ad is playing back.
-To test whether a see attempt can be made, check the `-[BCOVSessionProviderExtension oux_canSeek]` property.
+To test whether a seek attempt can be made, check the `-[BCOVSessionProviderExtension oux_canSeek]` property.
 For more information on both of these methods, be sure to read the [headerdoc][oux_extensions].

 [oux_extensions]: https://github.com/brightcove/brightcove-player-sdk-ios-oux/blob/master/ios/static/BrightcoveOUX.framework/Headers/BCOVOUXComponent.h